 | Software usage insights | In the software inventory, find software usage statistics such as median usage over 30 days. | P2+MDB | ✓ | |||||||||||

-| Security baseline assessments (add-on license) | Assess devices against security benchmarks such as CIS and STIG. | Add-on | ✓ | ✓ | ✓ | ✓ | ✓ | |||||||
+| Security baseline assessments (add-on license) | Assess devices against security benchmarks such as CIS and STIG.
+CIS benchmarks are documented for Windows Server 2008 R2 and above, while STIG benchmarks are documented for Windows 10 and Windows Server 2019. | Add-on | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ||||||

 | Firmware assessments (add-on license) | Informs MDVM recommendations based on hardware and firmware vulnerabilities.
 Firmware (BIOS) vulnerability assessment is Windows-only; hardware inventory data is collected cross-platform.
 Note: processor and BIOS data is not reported on macOS devices with M1 or M2 processors. | Add-on | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | |||||